aspnetboilerplate/aspnetboilerplate/doc/WebSite/SignalR-Integration.md

         }
     }

-We implemented **ITransientDependency** to simply register our hub to [dependency injection](/Pages/Documents/Dependency-Injection) system (you can make it singleton based on your needs).
+We implemented the **ITransientDependency** to simply register our hub via the [dependency injection](/Pages/Documents/Dependency-Injection) system (you can make it singleton based on your needs).
 We [property-injected](/Pages/Documents/Dependency-Injection#property-injection-pattern)